 Heat oil in a pressure cooker or pan.

 Add fenugreek seeds and asafoetida/hing powder.
 Allow to splutter or turn light brown.
 Do not let them burn, fenugreek seeds turn very bitter when burnt.

-Add and mix garam masala, mango powder (or lemon juice) and coriander leaves.
+Add and mix garam masala, mango powder or lemon juice and coriander leaves, if used.
 Traditionally, it is served without a garnish of coriander leaves.

 You can make this dish with a South Indian style mustard seeds and curry leaves tarka: Step 2; Heat oil, add mustard seeds and asafoetida powder.
 When seeds begin to splutter, add curry leaves, ginger and chillies.
 Fry for 10 seconds and then pumpkin.
 Then follow as above.